Just because it's through a webcam doesn't mean you can't dress to impress.

 You might also be unsure of what to wear — especially since you're more than likely calling from the comfort of your home.
 The general rule of thumb?
 Always dress professionally, just as you would for an in-person interview.
 Continue reading for video interview tips to ensure you come off looking your best and make a good first impression through the camera.

 What to wear to a video interview: General tips

 Use the GoldenHour App to improve your lighting

 While one of the many benefits during the video interview process is that you can do it from anywhere with a good internet connection, finding a space with good lighting for the call might be a struggle.

 If your bedroom, living room, or home office does not have big windows to provide good natural lighting or light fixtures that keep you well-lit, you can try using the GoldenHour App, which is available to Mac users.
 This application allows you to use the sides of your computer screen to illuminate your face with a warm, rosy glow — much like the late-afternoon, golden hour lighting everyone loves.

 Choose the right colors to wear

 While it's understood that you should dress professionally for your video interview, what colors are appropriate?
 What colors will work on your webcam?

-To look best in the camera, it's better to avoid bright colors and distracting patterns.
-Instead, opt for clothes that are neutral in color and do not blend in with the background, such a beige, grey, black, navy blue, etc. While most people associate white clothing with looking sharp and presentable, it may not be the best choice on camera.
-White clothing will appear brighter on the camera, making it difficult for the interviewer to keep good eye contact with you.
+To look best in the camera, it's better for job seekers to avoid bright colors and distracting patterns.
+Instead, opt for clothes that are neutral in color and do not blend in with the background, such as beige, grey, black, navy blue, etc. While most people associate white clothing with looking sharp and presentable, it may not be the best choice on camera.
+White clothing will appear brighter on the camera, making it difficult for the interviewer or hiring manager to keep good eye contact with you.